About the Online Platform

-Can I travel out of state during my online class?
+- Can I travel out of state during my online class?

-  - As classes will be held online for the entirety of the Summer and Fall

-  terms, students may choose to travel during their course of study.
+- As classes will be held online for the entirety of the Summer term, students may choose to travel during their course of study.

-  - Please review the travel information issued by the CDC as well as

-  other departments.
-We strongly suggest avoiding travel to countries

-  listed on the CDC's Risk Assessment page.
-Community members intending to

-  travel should consider the risks associated with international travel

-  prior to departure.
+- Please review the travel information issued by the CDC as well as other departments.
+We strongly suggest avoiding travel to countries listed on the CDC's Risk Assessment page.
+Community members intending to travel should consider the risks associated with international travel prior to departure.